 The good thing about getting a student loan this way is they usually have much lower interest rates than traditional loans and the terms to pay them back are also better.
 Should something unforeseen happen, such as losing a job or another such hardship, the loans can often be deferred for a considerable length of time.

-If you qualify for a loan by the information provided on the FAFSA, make sure to read the fine print before accepting it.
+If you qualify for a loan for CDL school by the information provided on the FAFSA, make sure to read the fine print before accepting it.
 Some loans begin to accrue interest as soon as you get the check, while others will defer interest until after you’ve graduated and are on your way to working in your new career.

 The FAFSA also determines eligibility for a Pell grant.
 This grant was designed for students from lower income brackets in an attempt to make higher education more accessible.
 However, the CDL school you attend must be considered a public school and not a private, which many of them are.